Shrek

 What Kids Can Learn

-Children can learn the importance of looking past superficial qualities in people and appreciating individuality.
-The story also highlights the value of perseverance and loyalty in friendships.
+Children can learn about the importance of looking beyond appearances to find true worth in others and about the power of perseverance in achieving goals.

 Key Topics Discussed